 - I. All personnel shall be paid in accordance with salary schedules as adopted by the School Board. - II.
-Salary schedules shall include provisions for performance based pay and differential pay in accordance with Florida Statutes. - III.
+Salary schedules shall include provisions for differentiated pay in accordance with Florida Statutes and may include provisions for performance based pay. - III.
 Any employee subject to the overtime provisions of the Fair Labor Standards Act of 1938, as amended, and who is required to work in excess of forty (40) hours in any work week, shall be compensated for the hours in excess of forty (40) at the rate of one and one-half (11⁄2) times the regular rate of pay for the service performed or shall be provided compensatory time. - IV.
 Any employee working beyond his/her designated total weekly hours without prior permission of the Superintendent through the principal or supervisor may be subject to disciplinary action.

-FORMERLY: 2.4, 4.1.3, 5.1.2.D(4), 5.4.7, 8.6.4, 9.4.7
+REVISED: 02/06/07, 02/05/08 FORMERLY: 2.4, 4.1.3, 5.1.2.D(4), 5.4.7, 8.6.4, 9.4.7